 It's hard to find a better school than Texas Tech University if you want to pursue General Agriculture as a major.
 After graduating, Agriculture students typically make an average of $39,176 at the beginning of their careers.
 This school is one of the largest schools in Texas.

 Prairie View A & M University is among your top options if you want to study General Agriculture.
-Grads of the agriculture program state that they receive average early career income of agriculture and mid-career income of $67,083.
+Students from the General Agriculture major at Prairie View A & M University get 6.7% above the average college grad with the same degree.
 Students who like a more relaxed life will value the school's position in the little town of Prairie View, Texas.

 About 72.0% of the instructors at New Mexico State University - Main Campus work full time, which means they should have enough time to give attention to students in their class.
-New Mexico State University - Main Campus' reasonable net price is quite irresistible to bargain-conscious applicants.
-View a few school videos for more information on what is happening on campus.
+Close to 74.0% of first-year students come back to this school for their next year.
+Where is New Mexico State University - Main Campus doing the best?
+Take a look at all the college rankings.

 It's difficult to beat Texas State University - San Marcos if you want to pursue General Agriculture as a major.
-Students who graduate from this program report average early career earnings of agriculture and mid-career earnings of $64,921.
+Graduates from the General Agriculture major at Texas State University - San Marcos get 3.3% more than the standard college grad in this field.
 Want a large student body?
 This school has over 20,000 students on campus.

 Stephen F Austin State University is a good option for students pursuing a General Agriculture degree.
 After getting their bachelor's degree, Agriculture students usually make an average of $35,644 in the first five years of their career.
 Nacogdoches, Texas allows a stylish small-town atmosphere for college students to study in.

 In addition to this school being one top ranked institutions in Texas, 1.8% of its students are from out-of-state.
-First-year students are not required to live on-campus at Stephen F Austin State University.
-A virtual tour is a good way to find out more about Stephen F Austin State University.
+This institution tries to keep costs affordable for students.
+The average undergraduate leaves the university with only $27,392 in student loans.
+Videos from Stephen F Austin State University could be a great way to learn more about university.

 It's hard to beat Sam Houston State University if you want to study General Agriculture.
 Sam Houston State University general agriculture majors receive 2.3% more than the standard agriculture graduate.
 Huntsville, Texas presents a charming small-town setting for students to learn in.

 The low net price of $17,063 for this school is great for students who consider cost as one of their biggest concerns.
-Parents, you might be relieved to know we feel Sam Houston State University has a comparatively low crime rate.
-Want to know more about Sam Houston State University's campus?
-Take a virtual tour.
+This school does not require freshmen to live on-campus.
+Ever wish schools had a report card?
+Now they are.
+Visit Sam Houston State University's scorecard.

 Eastern New Mexico University - Main Campus is among your best bets if you want to study General Agriculture.
 Portales, New Mexico delivers a stylish small-town atmosphere for young people to learn in.